 “What are you talking about?
 What wrinkles?
 I don’t see anything.
 You look pretty, rosy cheeked like that, hardened.”
 Joki sent his joker smile.

 “Yes, yes, and I have so much sand in my hair that you can’t even see how greasy it is.
 You’ve been comforting me like that before, my dear.
 But you know what, it all makes sense to me now, this journey is my destiny.
 I’ve been preparing for it since my childhood.
-All the trails my daddy took me on where I would return with blackberry spines stuck in my bare calves and river mud stuck in my shoes, smiling through tears at the end.
+All the trails my daddy took me on where I would return with blackberry spines stuck in my bare calves and river mud stuck in my shoes.
 But my father would serve me concoction made of carlina acaulis, light incense and ring a Tibetan bell to clear all the bad thoughts out of my mind.
 And he was right that it would all be for the best.
 After all, when nettles sting, it’s good for your health.”

 “Exactly.
 Look, when was the last time we were sick?
 Do you even remember what a flu is?
 You’ve had more fresh air and Vitamin D than you’ve ever had before.”